jonbeckett/virtualflightonlinetransmitter/README.md

 The /server subdirectory contains the resources required to make your own server.
 You'll need some MySQL and PHP webserver experience - a database.sql file is included to create the appropriate database to track aircraft positions (used by send.php and whazzup_ivao.php).
 The code should be self explanatory.
 Remember your users will also need to change their server URL to reflect the location of "send.php" for your server.

+Your webserver will need PHP and MySQL installed and configured.

 The installation procedure is typically as follows:

 1. Make a directory within the public HTML folder of your webserver (e.g. transmitter) and copy the server files into it